EmreOzdemiroglu/CineDataViz/README.md

-# Comprehensive Film Analysis and Visualization Project
+# CineDataViz - A Comprehensive Movie Dataset Analysis

-This project aims to provide an in-depth analysis and visualization of a movie dataset, exploring various aspects such as profitability, popularity, genre distribution, director success, and more.
-The dataset includes a wide range of movie attributes such as budget, genres, revenue, popularity, vote count, and more.
+CineDataViz is a data analysis project focused on exploring and understanding a comprehensive movie dataset.
+The dataset includes various details about movies, such as budget, revenue, genres, director, release date, original language, vote average, and vote count.

+This project provides a detailed analysis of the dataset using various data analysis techniques and visualizations.
+It aims to uncover patterns, trends, and relationships within the data, providing valuable insights into the movie industry.

 ## Dependencies
 - Python